Under Aurangzeb, the Mughal empire reached its greatest territorial limits and it covered almost the whole of present-day India.

 During the reign of Aurangzeb, the Qandhar issue was dropped and diplomatic relations with Persia were revived.

-It is quite evident that the territorial expansion of Mughal empire achieved under Akbar continued to be the core of the empire.
+It is quite evident that the territorial expansion of the Mughal empire achieved under Akbar continued to be the core of the empire.

 Its further expansion during Aurangzeb’s reign was in Deccan and in small measure in North-East region.